exploration and production in

 Technology has also played a key role in freeing oil and natural gas trapped in shale and tight rock, providing a new source of energy for North America.
 We have extensive acreage in areas with these types of formations, including the Permian and Appalachian basins in the United States and the Duvernay Shale in Canada, and our production is growing.

-Chevron has been exploring for and developing oil and gas resources in the Gulf of Mexico for more than 75 years.
-Today, much of our Gulf of Mexico deepwater production comes from the Tahiti, Blind Faith and Caesar/Tonga fields and the Perdido Regional Development.
+Today, much of our Gulf of Mexico deepwater production comes from the Jack/St. Malo, Tahiti, Blind Faith, Caesar/Tonga, Tubular Bells and Mad Dog fields and the Perdido Regional Development.

 looking to the future

 To keep our business strong, we search for ways to create additional value from existing fields and identify new growth opportunities.
 We are developing new deepwater projects, as well as taking steps to increase production from Jack/St. Malo and Tahiti.
 Our development of oil and natural gas from tight rock and shale assets is focused on the Permian Basin in Texas and New Mexico, and the Duvernay Shale in Alberta, Canada.
 In other basins, such as the Marcellus Shale in Pennsylvania and West Virginia, we are focused on identifying the areas most prospective for development and bringing those resources to production safely and cost effectively.